ThriveWay is Here for You

 Need Immediate Help?

-A skilled, trained crisis worker who works at the Lifeline Crisis Center closest to you will answer the phone.
+A skilled, trained crisis worker who works at the Lifeline Crisis Center closest to you will answer the phone or respond to your text.
 This person will listen to you, understand how your problem is affecting you, provide support, and share any resources that may be helpful.
 Remember, your call is confidential and free.

 Helplines, Apps, & Groups